Rodrigo9602/Musala/README.md

 $ cd ./backend
 $ npm i #install dependencies
 # this start the service on the background
-$ sudo docker-composer up -d
+$ sudo docker-compose up -d
 $ npm start

 # in the root folder of the project